How to Live Frugally on One Income in 2022

 Going from two incomes to one can require some financial adjustments so it’s important that you and your spouse create a plan of action.

-While you may lose one income stream, the bills will continue to come.
-Lay down your options on the table and decide on what best fits your new financial lifestyle.
+While you may lose one income stream, the bills will continue to come. fPut your options on the table and decide on what best fits your anticipated new financial lifestyle.

-To start with, you’ll have to establish and beef up your emergency fund.
+To start with, you’ll have to establish or beef up your emergency fund.
 You can read more about how I started an emergency fund with no money here.

 Life happens, and you wouldn’t want to get caught up empty-handed during an emergency.

-When the roof leaks, the car needs a repair, or when you need to take a family member to the ER, you’d want to have some money on hand, just in case.
+When the roof leaks, the car needs a repair, or when you need to take a family member to the ER, you want to have some money on hand, just in case.

 Otherwise, you might resort to taking on more debts, which is not ideal, especially now that you only have one income.

-If you still have debts to pay, make sure that you can still do your financial obligations when your family income is reduced to one paycheck.
+If you still have debts to pay, make sure that you can still manage your financial obligations when your family income is reduced to one paycheck.

-Come up with a new debt repayment plan that caters to your new financial setup.
+Come up with a new debt repayment plan that fits your new financial setup.
 Learning how to live frugally and pay off debt is essential so you can keep making financial progress even with limited income.

 Finally, consider looking into your other financial obligations, such as insurance.

-It helps to determine whether you need the same coverage, or if it helps to switch to a new policy or company where you can get ample coverage but with lesser costs.
+It helps to determine whether you need the same coverage, or if it helps to switch to a new policy or company where you can get ample coverage but with lower costs.

 If you used to live on two incomes, then your existing budget may not apply to your new one-income set-up.